SMF 212: Sexuality, Marriage, and the Family

 Jacobs approaches all course content from a sex-positive standpoint — a framework that affirms each person’s right to define and experience their sexuality across the lifespan, that avoids moralistic value judgments, and that celebrates the diversity of bodies, identities, and consensual practices.

-Introduction to Course, Language, and the Aging Landscape
+Chapter 1: Introduction — Language, Ageism, and the Aging Landscape

 The Classroom Environment and Self-Care